cloudflare/cloudflare-docs/products/logs/src/content/get-started/enable-destinations/datadog/index.md

 ## Manage via API

 To set up a Datadog Logpush job:
-1. Create a job with the appropriate endpoint URL and authentication parameters
+1. Create a job with the appropriate endpoint URL and authentication parameters.
-1. Enable the job to begin pushing logs
+1. Enable the job to begin pushing logs.

 <Aside type="note" header="Note">